 - An independent chair of the board;

-- Board, committee and director peer performance evaluations conducted annually, including an evaluation led by an external party at least every three years;
+- Board, committee and director peer performance evaluations conducted annually, including an evaluation led by an external party;

 - Individuals not being able to stand for election as directors if age 72 or older;

-- A prohibition on service by independent directors on more than three other public company boards, and by the CEO on more than two other public company boards;
+- A prohibition on service by independent directors on more than three other public company boards, and by the CEO on more than one other public company boards;

 - Significant stock ownership guidelines that align our executives’ and directors’ interests with those of shareholders;

 - A recoupment policy to recover incentive compensation payments from our executive officers in the event of a restatement of our financial statements due to misconduct, (ii) the violation of a restrictive covenant or (iii) misconduct resulting in reputational harm to the company; and

 - A prohibition on tax gross-ups on payments made in connection with a change in control or on perquisites.

 Building positive relationships with our shareholders is critical to our long-term success.
 We spend significant time meeting with them, listening to their concerns and responding to their feedback.

-Through our robust outreach and engagement program in 2018, we engaged with our largest shareholders, representing in aggregate approximately 50 percent of our outstanding shares, on our corporate governance practices, environmental and social sustainability initiatives, Board composition and refreshment and executive compensation.
-In addition, our management team regularly offers shareholders the opportunity to discuss our strategic plan, consolidated business results, capital structure, and other topics of interest to them.
+Through our robust outreach and engagement program in 2018, we engaged with our largest shareholders, representing in aggregate a majority of our outstanding shares.
+Topics discussed included corporate governance practices, environmental and social sustainability initiatives, Board composition and refreshment and executive compensation.
+In addition, our management team regularly meets with shareholders to discuss our strategic plan, consolidated business results, capital structure, and other topics of interest to them.
 We also participated in numerous investor conferences throughout the year.
 We value our relationship with our shareholders and believe that we strengthen our ability to lead the company by constructively discussing our business and strategy.